bcgov/CITZ-HybridWorkplace/README.md

 ## Who are we?

 - We are a small team of two developers and other collegues who will particpate in this effort starting in January 2022 till April 22nd, 2022
+- We expect to follow up with phase 2 from May 3rd till August 2022
 - Our executive sponsor is Craig Shutko the Application Manager in the CITZ IMB.

 **Who to contact if you want to learn more?